Western Migrations logo

 • Scott Sprague, Project Manager/Road Ecologist, [email protected]

-California: California Department of Fish and Wildlife (CDFW) has been involved in the CMT since 2021 and the publication of Volume 2, which included multiple elk and mule deer herds.
+California: California Department of Fish and Wildlife (CDFW) has participated on the CMT since 2021 and the publication of Volume 2, which included multiple California elk and mule deer herds.
 The state continues to integrate migration maps into statewide conservation and planning tools, such as the Terrestrial Wildlife Connectivity Barriers Map.
+In addition to the herds included in the USGS report series, CDFW has analyzed and mapped many other ungulate herds across California, which can be found in the Ungulate Migration Viewer of CDFW’s connectivity webpage.

 • Evan Greenspan, Project Manager/Ecological Modeler, [email protected]

-Colorado: Colorado Parks and Wildlife (CPW) has been involved in the CMT since 2023 and the publication of Volume 4, which included elk and mule deer herds.
-In addition to the maps published in the USGS report series, CPW has made available a statewide ungulate migration map and continues to incorporate the mapped migrations into their Wildlife Migration and Movement
+Colorado: Colorado Parks and Wildlife (CPW) has participated on the CMT since 2023 and the publication of Volume 4, which included Colorado elk and mule deer herds.
+In addition to the maps published in the USGS report series, CPW has made available its Species Activity Map (SAM) data layers, which contain species-specific statewide migration maps for elk, pronghorn, and mule deer.
+Additionally, CPW continues to incorporate the mapped migrations into their Wildlife Migration and Movement initiatives.

 • Michelle Cowardin, Wildlife Movement Coordinator, [email protected]